4th Guards Military Base

 The 4th Guards Military Base (4-я гвардейская военная база) is a sizable overseas military base of the Russian Armed Forces stationed in the disputed territory of South Ossetia.
 Russia considers South Ossetia to be an independent state and justifies its military deployment in the area by an intergovernmental agreement, while Georgia considers the entity as its territory occupied by Russia.

 The military base is subordinate to the 58th Army within the Southern Military District of the Russian Armed Forces.
 It was the first military of strategic importance in the Caucasus.
 The base is located in the city of Tskhinvali and the town of Java.
+It has the Military Unit Number (в/ч) is 66431.

 History

 After the 1991–1992 South Ossetia War, a Joint Control Commission was created on the basis of the Dagomys agreement from representatives of four parties: Georgia, South Ossetia, Russia and North Ossetia.
-From 1993 to 2008, the Mixed Peacekeeping Forces (consisting of three battalions - Russian, Georgian and Ossetian) were deployed in South Ossetia.
+From 1993 to 2008, the mixed Joint peacekeeping force (consisting of three battalions - Russian, Georgian and Ossetian) were deployed in South Ossetia.
 Before the war of 2008, Georgian peacekeepers who were part of the Joint Staff of the JPKF left its command.
 After the Russo-Georgian War, the Joint Peacekeeping Force ceased to exist.
 After the recognition of the Republic of South Ossetia by Russia, it was decided that a permanent Russian military base was needed.

+Since 2006, the Georgian authorities have accused the Russian army of starting the construction of a large military base.
+The Ossetian authorities claimed the construction of a "tourists camping" in response to the accusations.
+By the beginning of the war in Georgia in 2008, according to the information of the Georgian side (in particular, according to the opinion voiced by the Head of the Georgian Ministry of Internal Affairs Vano Merabishvili), the base in Java was completed and was already used for the transfer and temporary deployment of Russian troops.
+According to Andrey Illarionov, former adviser to the President of the Russian Federation, this base has been used to deploy Russian military equipment since 2003, partly due to the fact that the OSCE observer mission did not have access to it.